Prof445/auto-recon/README.md

 auto-recon -d example.com
 ```

-This runs all phases and generates a complete report.
+This runs all phases and generates an interactive HTML report.

 ### With API Keys
 ```bash